Before filling out this adoption application please note:

 First Step: Read our Husky education pages and decide if a Husky is the dog for you.
 If so, then fill out the online adoption application: http://www.siberrescue.com/adoptol1.html

-Second Step: Once SHRF receives your application, the Adoption Coordinator will contact you within a few days to talk with you.
+Second Step: Once SHRF receives your application, an automatic confirmation of the submission will be sent to the email address supplied on the form.
+Subsequently, the Adoption Coordinator will contact you within a few days to talk with you.
 This is just a way to find out more about you and your family, your current pets, and a chance for you to tell SHRF what you would like in your future Siberian, and also a chance for you to have any questions or concerns answered.

 Third Step: After your interview, SHRF volunteers will contact your references and your Veterinarian, and subsequently schedule a home visit.
 Below is a little more about each portion, which occurs in no particular order: